AXIA-JS/axia-wallet-sdk/README.md

 -   This library is under development and there might be frequent breaking changes.
 -   Audit pending.

-# Axwallet SDK (Beta)
+# AXIA wallet SDK (Beta)

-Axwallet SDK is a typescript library for creating and managing decentralized wallets.
+AXIA wallet SDK is a typescript library for creating and managing decentralized wallets.

 It provides high level methods to transact on Axia's primary networks: X, P and C.